Holidays and traditions

 We celebrate Christian holidays like Christmas and Easter, Jewish holidays like Rosh Hashanah and Passover, and those of other traditions.
 Our holiday services use the stories and traditions creatively, calling us to our deeper humanity and our commitment to the common good.

-Unitarian Universalism has also developed unique rituals and traditions of its own which we at A2U2 follow:
+Unitarian Universalism has also developed unique rituals and traditions of its own which we at the Allen Avenue Unitarian Universalist Church follow:

 - Water Communion, celebrating the opening of the church year, the first Sunday after Labor Day.
 Members of the congregation bring a small amount of water from a special time or place during the preceding summer; during the ceremony the individual waters are combined and blessed by the congregation.